BrownNPC/raylib/README.md

-> This fork is different from the version upstream, because the one upstream is using PspGL, while this fork uses SDL2 as a backend
+> This fork is different from the version upstream, because the one upstream is using PspGL, while this fork uses SDL2 as a backend.
+And supports more raylib functions.
 ---

 <img align="left" style="width:260px" src="https://github.com/raysan5/raylib/blob/master/logo/raylib_logo_animation.gif" width="288px">